-Ratings: Moody's:

-S&P: (See "Ratings" herein)
+Ratings: Moody's: "Aa1" S&P: "AA" (See "Ratings" herein)

-In the opinion of Bass, Berry & Sims PLC, Bond Counsel, based on existing law and assuming compliance with certain tax covenants of the Metropolitan Government, interest on the Series 2012A Bonds (as defined below) will be excluded from gross income for federal income tax purposes and is not an item of tax preference for purposes of the federal alternative minimum tax imposed on individuals and corporations; however, such interest is taken into account in determining the adjusted current earnings of certain corporations for purposes of the alternative minimum tax on corporations.
-In the further opinion of Bond Counsel, interest on the Series 2012B Bonds (as defined below) is not excluded from the gross income of owners thereof for federal income tax purposes.
-For a more detailed explanation of certain tax consequences under federal law which may result from the ownership of the Bonds, see the discussion under the heading "TAX MATTERS" herein.
-Under existing law, the Series 2012 Bonds (as defined below) and the income therefrom will be exempt from all state, county and municipal taxation in the State of Tennessee, except inheritance, transfer and estate taxes, and Tennessee franchise and excise taxes.
+In the opinion of Bass, Berry & Sims PLC, Bond Counsel, interest on the Series 2012 Bonds (as defined below) is included in the gross income of the owners thereof for federal income tax purposes.
+In addition, the holders of the Series 2012 Bonds will not be entitled to a tax credit with respect to the Series 2012 Bonds.
+For a more detailed explanation of certain tax consequences under federal law which may result from the ownership of the Series 2012 Bonds, see the discussion under the heading "TAX MATTERS" herein.
+Under existing law, the Series 2012 Bonds and the income therefrom will be exempt from all state, county and municipal taxation in the State of Tennessee, except inheritance, transfer and estate taxes, and Tennessee franchise and excise taxes.
 (See "TAX MATTERS" herein).